 The Company reported during the second half of 2015 that various legal actions had been filed by the Company against the General Manager of the subsidiary, Minera IRL S.A., and by the General Manager against the directors and certain senior officers of the Company.
 Some of these actions involved third parties as well.
-During the three months ended 30 June 2016 most of the parties involved signed a settlement agreement; as a result the critical legal complaints have been withdrawn.
+During the first half of the year most of the parties involved signed a settlement agreement; as a result some critical legal complaints have been withdrawn.